The importance of Branding

 Unless you are fortunate enough to have an exceptionally unique product or service, the perceived quality and positioning of your company/brand image may be your only source of competitive advantage in your market.
 In today’s marketplace, the mere perception of what your product or service can do is very important.
 It is the brand that can form and maintain your reputation and can reflect your customer’s experience of your company.
 A brand can be defined as a unique and identifiable sign that exists to differentiate competing products or services.
 The brand has both a physical and an emotional trigger that aims to create a relationship between the customers and the product or service.
 Consistent communication with the target audience can foster this relationship.

-In most cases, we would advise that we undertake a brand audit of our clients existing brand image and marketing collateral, to get a clearer picture of it’s strengths and weaknesses, as it may be perceived by the target market.
+In most cases, we would advise that we undertake a brand audit of our clients existing product or company brand image and marketing collateral, to get a clearer picture of it’s strengths and weaknesses, as it may be perceived by the target market.
 We would normally review any available research done independently by client and we can undertake other research including; retail store visits, in-store product and price audits (retail products), explore category and consumer information, prepare SWOTS etc. We would also compare the strengths and weaknesses of the Key Player competitor products/services from any available information, before taking all the information and building a clear and structured brand positioning/brand values with feedback and input from core team.
 This process is recommended before we begin any of the actual creative design work/marketing activity.

 Brand Naming Service